AdvancedCSS2024/week-6-exercise-01-bem-review-room-3/README.md

 ## Example 27
 In what scenarios is it advantageous to use a class name that represents the animal, and in what scenarios would it be preferable to use a generic name like 'product_01' or 'product_02'?

+Using class names that represent animals:
+- Webpage related to just animals or animal products
+- Easy to understand the code and what the different classes are related to, for everyone

+Using generic names like 'product_01':
+- Good for webpages like e-commerce stores, not related to one specific theme or product
+- International language with names like 'product_01'